-Female Justices Are Interrupted More Than Their Male Colleagues & It's Not Surprising Whatsoever
+Female Justices Are Still Interrupted More Than Men

 You’d think mansplaining and manterrupting would kindly check itself at the doors of the U.S. Supreme Court.
 But sadly, to no one’s surprise, a new study has proven that female justices are interrupted more than their male colleagues, even though they hold, or have held, one of the most respected and powerful positions in the country.
 Researchers examined interruptions among male and female justices during Supreme Court oral arguments and found that the four women who have had a seat on the bench — out of 112 justices in history — were interrupted on average three times more often than each of her male counterparts.

 Tonja Jacobi and Dylan Schweers from the Pritzker School of Law at Northwestern University published their findings in a 77-page paper last month, aiming to find the effects that gender, ideology, and seniority have within the Supreme Court — and whether the justice being a man or woman played an important role in this power dynamic.